Photon-HDF5/photon-hdf5/docs/phdata.rst

 1.2 What problems are we trying to solve?
 -----------------------------------------

--  Assuring long term persistence of the data
+-  Ensuring long term persistence of the data
--  A space and speed efficient format for daily use
+-  A space- and speed-efficient file format for repeated use (by opposition to archiving)
--  Easing dataset sharing and interoperability between analysis programs
+-  Facilitating data sharing and interoperability between analysis programs

 1.3 Features of HDF5
 --------------------

--  Open, standard and wide-spread used format with opensource implementations (HDF5)
+-  Open, standard and wide-spread used format with open source implementations
 -  Efficient: the HDF5 format is a binary format that allows compression and is fast to read and write
 -  Flexible: data arrays can be stored in "groups" (hierarchical